jhonrocha/jhonrocha.github.io/documents/resume.md

 ---

-My name is Jhonantans Moraes Rocha, I am a Senior Software Engineer with 8 years of experience.
-I am most proficient in implementing creative and efficient Back-End solutions built upon Node.js, AWS, Azure, Postgres, and MySQL.
+Hi, I am Jhon Rocha.
+I am a Software Engineer with eight years of experience building efficient and exciting applications, mainly on Back-End, using Javascript, Node.js, AWS, Azure, Postgres, and MySQL.
 I've also been working on personal projects with Python, Go, and Rust, fascinating languages that interest me a lot.

 ## Experience